 \autoref{fig:recovery_eftbias} shows the posterior distribution for three real-space pixels as an example of the field-level constraint of the IC.
-We find that after posterior sampling, the standard deviations of the posteriors are reduced by approximately 30\% compared to the priors, indicating effective constraint from the data. {Among the three pixels, Pixel A and B are next to each other, and we observe a slight degeneracy in the posterior distribution.
-This is expected as we have less data points (the amount of Fourier modes outside the foreground wedge) than parameters (bias parameters and all modes for the ICs).
+We find that after posterior sampling, the standard deviations of the posteriors are reduced by approximately 30\% compared to the priors, indicating an effective constraint from the data. {Among the three pixels, Pixel A and B are next to each other, and we observe a slight degeneracy in the posterior distribution.
+This is expected as we have fewer data points (the amount of Fourier modes outside the foreground wedge) than parameters (bias parameters and all modes for the ICs).
 Meanwhile, Pixel C is $\sim$50 Mpc$/h$ away from the other two pixels, and we see very little correlation between them.
-In fact, the correlation decreases dramatically as we move beyond the nearest neighbors\footnote{We note that by construction, each pixel of the ICs here should be uncorrelated with each others.
-The ICs are further convolved with the two-point correlation function to ensure it has the correct statistics.
+In fact, the correlation decreases dramatically as we move beyond the nearest neighbors\footnote{We note that by construction, each pixel of the ICs here should be uncorrelated with each other.
+The ICs are further convolved with the two-point correlation function to ensure they have the correct statistics.
 For detailed of this procedure, please see \autoref{appendix:LPT}.}. } Moreover, we do not find significant correlations between $b_1^{(R)}$ and the IC in real space.
 This is likely because small-scale modes are reconstructed less accurately, reducing their ability to introduce correlations with the bias parameters in real space.